This section explains the primary security measures in Jamf Pro:

 Simple Certificate Enrollment Protocol

 Simple Certificate Enrollment Protocol (SCEP) obtains certificates from the CA and distributes them to managed mobile devices, providing a simplified way of handling large-scale certificate distribution.
-If you do not want computers or mobile devices to communicate directly with a SCEP server, you can configure settings that enable Jamf Pro to proxy the communication between a SCEP server and the computers and mobile devices in your environment.
+If you do not want computers or mobile device to communicate directly with a SCEP server, you can configure settings that enable Jamf Pro to proxy the communication between a SCEP server and the computers and mobile devices in your environment.
 This allows Jamf Pro to communicate directly with a SCEP server to obtain certificates and install them on the device.
 For more information, see the Enabling Jamf Pro as SCEP Proxy technical paper.

 The CA hosted by Jamf Pro (the “built-in CA”) supports SCEP.
 If you plan to use an external CA hosted by your organization or by a third-party vendor, this CA must support SCEP as well.